Which school do you want to support?

 Money is only good for what it can buy

-Because California is a high-wage, high-cost-of-living state, education dollars don’t go as far here as they do elsewhere.
-For example, the cost of living in Texas and Florida is much lower than in California, which enables teacher salaries to be lower there.
-Other high-wage, high-cost states such as New York, Connecticut, New Jersey and Massachusetts invest considerably more per student than California does.
+For example, the cost of living in Texas and Florida is much lower than in California, which enables teacher salaries to be lower in those states.
+There are other states with high costs, like New York and New Jersey.
+As discussed in Lesson 8.1, those states compensate by investing considerably more economic effort per student to fund education than California does.

 The student-teacher ratio in California is much higher than in the rest of the US

 There are different ways of ranking the states in terms of their investment in education, but the rankings that matter most are those that compare purchasing power.
-In the ways that matter for students, California's schools are very lean.
-This is a high-cost state, but it funds education as if it were a low-cost state.

-The math is Unavoidable.
+The math is unavoidable.
 Higher salaries and less money to pay for them means California children have a lot fewer teachers involved in their education.
 It's a big gap.

 Comparing is hard.

 Nationally comparable education data routinely take three years or more to be compiled and published by the National Center for Education Statistics (NCES).
 Each year's latest education data is like a time capsule from the past, a challenge we discuss in Ed100 Lesson 9.5.
-In a 2020 blog post we argued for a more streamlined approach to national education data.
+In a 2019 blog post we argued for a more streamlined approach to national education data.

-Comparing resources in schools, 2018-19
+Comparing resources in schools, 2022-23

 California | Rest of USA | California rank | |